syncfusion-content/javascript-docs/js/api/ejRTE.md

-Given number of columns renders the insert table pop.
+The given number of columns render the insert table pop.

 Default Value: